-PTA program admission is based on your general education/prerequisite GPA, ACT score and total hours of observation, with the general education/prerequisite GPA points being the most important of these numbers.
+PTA program admission is based on your general education GPA, ACT score and total hours of observation, with the general education GPA points being the most important of these numbers.
 This score is calculated using the highest grade made in each of these classes:

-ENG 101 English Composition (or ENG 102)

-SPH 106 Fundamentals of Oral Communications (or SPH 107)

-HUM Humanities Elective

-MTH 100 Intermediate College Algebra (or higher math course)
+ENG 101 English Composition (or ENG 102) SPH 106 Fundamentals of Oral Communications (or SPH 107) HUM Humanities Elective MTH 100 Intermediate College Algebra (or higher math course)

 BIO 201 Human Anatomy and Physiology I

 BIO 202 Human Anatomy and Physiology II

 PSY 200 General Psychology

 PSY 210 Human Growth and Development

 HIT 110 Medical Terminology

 The current PTA Program application itemizes the points awarded for each grade.
+See posted General Education Worksheet for details.

-A general education/prerequisite GPA is much easier to improve than a cumulative GPA.
-Each general education/prerequisite class that you retake and improve your final grade will have an immediate impact on your general education/prerequisite GPA and thus, the points received in the application process.
-Because of the highly competitive nature of the PTA program application process it is strongly recommended that you retake any general education/prerequisite class that you made a "C" in and possibly even some of your "B" prerequisite classes, particularly when you have more "B's" than "A's".
+A general education GPA is much easier to improve than a cumulative GPA.
+Each general education course that you retake and improve your final grade will have an immediate impact on your general education GPA and thus, the points received in the application process.
+Because of the highly competitive nature of the PTA program application process, it is strongly recommended that you retake any general education course that you made a "C" in and possibly even some of your "B" general education courses, particularly when you have more "B's" than "A's".

-Do you require the ACT or any other special entrance exams in order to be admitted into the program?
+Is the ACT or any other special entrance exams required for program admission?

 Yes.
 A minimum composite score of 20 on the ACT (national, residual or superscore) is required for a student to be qualified for acceptance into the PTA Program, regardless of previous education, degrees awarded or experiences.
 Individuals who have completed higher degrees are not exempt from this expectation.
 The ACT score is one of three factors considered for admission, thus the higher the score the better your chances of being admitted.
 Generally, ACT scores improve when taken after college level work, especially math and science courses.
 If you are planning to retake the ACT, you might consider the ACT Residual Exam offered at WSCC.
 This exam is the same as the national exam but is offered on-campus, allowing for a quicker release of scores.
+Please note - ACT superscoring will not combine national and residual scores.